BestTimesToVisit.com Logo

 safety

-Be aware of your surroundings, especially at night, just like in any major city.
-Stick to well-lit areas and avoid walking alone in less populated neighborhoods after dark.
-The downtown area and tourist spots are generally safe, but it's always wise to be cautious.
+Like any city, be aware of your surroundings, especially at night.
+Stick to well-lit areas and avoid walking alone in unfamiliar neighborhoods after dark.
+The MetroLink is generally safe, but it's always wise to be vigilant, particularly during off-peak hours.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.